 Falkner is a tiny town located in the state of Mississippi.
 With a population of 430 people and just one neighborhood, Falkner is the 222nd largest community in Mississippi.

-Because occupations involving physical labor dominate the local economy, Falkner is generally considered to be a blue-collar town.
-39.22% of the Falkner workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Falkner, you'll notice that it is more blue-collar than most other communities in America.
+39.22% of Falkner’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Falkner is a town of sales and office workers, service providers, and transportation and shipping workers.
 There are especially a lot of people living in Falkner who work in office and administrative support (17.24%), sales jobs (15.95%), and maintenance occupations (11.64%).

 The percentage of adults in Falkner who are college-educated is close to the national average for all communities of 21.84%: 18.13% of the adults in Falkner have a bachelor's degree or advanced degree.